 I learned a great line from a client: We don’t shop for oranges at the hardware store.

-In other words, we need to have realistic expectations of other people based on how we know them.
-Specifically, many people are uncomfortable with emotion and offering nonjudgmental support.
-Some people aren’t good listeners and tend to turn the conversation towards themselves.
+In other words, we need to have realistic expectations of other people, that are based on our knowledge of them.
+Specifically, many people are uncomfortable with emotion and with offering nonjudgmental support.
+Some people aren’t good listeners and turn conversations toward themselves.
 Others can’t resist the impulse to jump in with advice.

-When you are going through a hard time, these behaviors can feel very painful and upsetting, especially when they come from loved ones.
-I find this myself, and since my client shared that line with me (that her previous therapist used), I’ve been repeating it to myself.
+When you are going through a hard time, these responses from others can feel painful and upsetting, especially when they come from loved ones.
+I find this myself, and since my client shared that line with me (which she got from her previous therapist), I’ve been repeating it to myself.

 People are who they are.
-When we know that, we can find the right ones to turn to for emotional support, and stop shopping for oranges at the hardware store.
+When we know that, we can find the right ones to turn to for emotional support, and we can stop shopping for oranges at the hardware store.

 (Photo credit: Elizaveta Mitenkova/Pexels)